anyamischel/BAHAMAS-mock-weak-lensing/.ipynb_checkpoints/README-checkpoint.md

 ### Simulation.py

-- `Sigma` - calculates the projected surface density of a BAHAMAS simulation by projecting all the particles onto one coordinate plane and making a 2D histogram to turn the particle's weighted positions into a 2D array.
+- `Sigma` - calculates the projected surface density of a BAHAMAS simulation by projecting all the particles onto one coordinate plane and making a 2D histogram to turn the particle's weighted positions into a 2D projected surface density array.

 ### BHMsim.py

-- `calculate_Sigma_crit` - calls the Sigma_crit function from Lensing.py and inputs the redshift parameters used to instantiate the BAHAMAS object.
+- `calculate_Sigma_crit` - calls `Sigma_crit` from Lensing.py and inputs the redshift parameters used to instantiate the BHMsim object.

-- `calculate_convergence0_map` - calls the Sigma function from Lensing.py and its own calculate_Sigma_crit function to calculate a 2D array of the convergence using default redshifts and stores it.
+- `calculate_convergence0_map` - calls `Sigma` from Lensing.py and its own `calculate_Sigma_crit` to calculate a 2D array of the convergence using default redshifts and stores it.
 This way, the convergence does not have to be re-calculated every time a new lens or source redshift is chosen.

-- `get_convergence0_map` - checks if the convergence0 is already saved and if not, calculates it
+- `get_convergence0_map` - checks if the convergence0 is already saved and if not, calculates it.

-- `calculate_shear0_map` - calls shear from Lensing.py and its own saved convergence to calculate the shear components and magnitude.
+- `calculate_shear0_map` - calls `shear` from Lensing.py and its own saved convergence to calculate the shear components and magnitude.

-- `get_shear0_map` - checks if the shear is already saved and if not, calculates it
+- `get_shear0_map` - checks if the shear is already saved and if not, calculates it.

 - `evaluate_convergence` - scales the saved convergence by a $\Sigma_{\mathrm{crit}}$ factor to reflect the correct inputted redshifts and then uses linear intepolation to find the convergence at any point.